Abusua: Aduana

 Aduana believe that at the time of creation, their ancestors descended from the skies on a golden chain.
 Others believe that they originally came from Asumanya and they were led by a dog with a flame in his mouth and gold in his cheeks.
 They proceeded to Dormaa where they believe the flame is still kept alight.
 Still others believe that from Asumanya a section of the Aduana headed for Akwamu.
 Some of the principal towns of the Aduana are Dormaa and most of the Bono people, Akwamu and Twifo Heman.
-In Asante the principal towns for the Aduana are Kumawu, Asumanya, Kwaman, Boaman, Agogo, Banso, Obo-Kwahu, Apromaase, Akyem Apapam, Tikurom, Kaase, Apagya, Bompata, Kwaso, Akyease, Manso Agroyesum, Manso-Mmem, Manso-Abodom, Gomoa Ohua and Nyinahen.
+In Asante the principal towns for the Aduana are Kumawu, Asumanya, Kwaman, Boaman, Agogo, Banso, Obo-Kwahu, Kwahu Obomeng Apromaase, Akyem Apapam, Tikurom, Kaase, Apagya, Bompata, Kwaso, Akyease, Manso Agroyesum, Manso-Mmem, Manso-Abodom, Gomoa Ohua and Nyinahen.
 The symbol of the Aduana is the Lion and Dog.

-Asenie
+Asene

-The symbol of the Asenie is the bat and its main towns are Kumasi Amakom and Dompoase.
-When greeted by a person from the Asenie, the reply should be "Yaa adu nana".
+The symbol of the Asene is the bat and its main towns are Kumasi Amakom and Dompoase.
+When greeted by a person from the Asene, the reply should be "Yaa Adu nana".
 Other towns of the Asenie are Antoa, Agona, Nkoranza, Wenchi, Atwoma, Kofiase, Abira, Baman, Denyase and Boanim.
 In Adansi Dompoase, members of the Asenie family are the crowned royals of the land and their leaders possesses special leadership skills endowed by their great ancestors.